DarkIlluminatus/minecraft-purpur-monkey-plugin/README.md

+Current status: Awaiting a way to bridge mods as a behaviour pack for bedrock edition.
+This may take quite some time.

 # minecraft-purpur-monkey-plugin
 Very much a WIP so far, but we figure it'll be easier if the community can offer suggestions.